metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 Both of these teams faced one another last year, though the quarterback situation was very different - Daniel Jones and Jared Goff were the signal callers in charge then.
 Now we have Mike Glennon and Matthew Stafford instead.
 One wonders if there's really much of a downgrade from the Daniel Jones of last year to the Mike Glennon of recent memory.
 One thing for sure though...Matthew Stafford is a refreshing upgrade over Jared Bruhff.

 Regardless though, New York kept the game competitive, although I'm pretty certain Los Angeles always maintained wrist control throughout the entire affair.
 I need to review the game to fully understand what happened.

 One thing worth noting is - the Giants defense of last year actually cared to stop the run.
 The unit this year?
 Not so much.
-It's like the entire unit was stricken
+These group of guys now turn to mush against opposing running backs.

 #### _Weather_

 A bit cool with some 10 mile-per-hour winds swirling around

+***

+Undecided

+***

+**Los Angeles covers if
+**they dice up the Giants with their outside zone runs.
+Dallas ruined New York's defense last week with outside runs.
+If the Giants continue having no answer to this mode of attack, the Rams will secure a ridiculously easy win.

+**New York covers if**
+they keep the Rams from running roughshod over them with their ground game
+\- AND -
+Mike Glennon doesn't make an ass out of himself out there.
+Expect a good number of gadget plays here incorporating Toney and his versatility.